canonical/serverlab-testflinger/README.rst

 * After this step, run ./tools/parse_tf_files.sh

-Edit docker-compose.yaml file to match environment.
+Edit docker-compose.yaml file to match environment:
 ---------------------------------------------------
 * Change the parent network parameters to match the environment.
 Keeping the default bridge parameters will work in any standard environment.

 * Likewise, update container IPs to match said networks.

-Edit the testflinger entrypoint file (tf-entrypoint).
+Edit the testflinger entrypoint file (tf-entrypoint):
 -----------------------------------------------------
 File location: ./code/tf-entrypoint.sh (ref*).
 This shell script is exec’d upon container boot/start.